GeorgeSammour-ai/leso-oversampling/README.md

 ## Method Overview

-LEO is an oversampling method that uses a latent mixture model to determine where synthetic minority samples should be generated.
+LEO is a reliability-oriented learning method for imbalanced tabular data that uses a latent mixture model to determine where synthetic minority samples should be generated.

 The procedure operates as follows: